CarMin15/rental_app/README.md

 - Display rental images using a slideshow
 - Show rental details within the map by clicking on a marker
 - Update rental listing when changing city

+A demo of the project is hosted here: http://maria.commitd.io/rental_app All feedbacks are welcome and appreciated! :)
+You can contact me at: maria.rosa.carrion@gmail.com